wascc/wascc-dev-site/content/tutorials/first-actor/sign_module.md

 Remember that the seed is private, treat it as a secret.
 ```

+Latter on, you will need both the public key and the seed.
+Copy the public key to a location that you can reference later.

 Copy the `seed` value (note the `SM` prefix) into a file called `module.nk`.
 This will also be required for signing the module.

 ## Install the Wascap Tool